nikhilg153/Face-Detection-/README.md

-Face-Detection made using Javascript, Html, Css, APIs.
+Face-Detection made using Javascript, Html and APIs.